Table of contents

 The convention of the billable hour obliges people to treat their time (themselves really) as a commodity to be sold off in chunks of minutes to clients.
 An unsold hour is automatically wasted.

 In "Four Thousand Weeks," Burkeman explores the idea that guilt and unhappiness are caused by the delusion of controlling time.
-He argues that once we accept having a finite amount of time, we can begin to operate within realistic parameters, and our lives will become more enjoyable and meaningful as a result.
+He argues that once we accept having a finite amount of time, we can begin to operate within realistic parameters, and our lives will become more enjoyable and meaningful.

 The book is not a how-to on time management but rather an exploration of how we think about time.
-It does not offer specific solutions to the problem of feeling like there is never enough time, but it may help readers to develop a more realistic and balanced perspective on time.
+It does not offer specific solutions to the feeling that there is never enough time, but it may help readers develop a more realistic and balanced perspective on time.

 It's hard to imagine a crueler arrangement: not only our four thousand weeks constantly running out, but the fewer we have left, the faster we seem to lose them.